 \subsection{Topic Analysis}

 The BERTopic model identifies a total of 541 topics, with 1.5\% of documents classified as outliers.
 Figure \ref{fig:top5crossgenretopics} illustrates the most salient topics along with their genre distributions, representing the genre composition of songs assigned to each topic label, where each label is generated based on the most representative terms, constructed using the top three words with the highest c-TF-IDF values.

 While the figure shows the composition of the top topics in each genre, it reveals the dominant influence of pop in other genres as well.
 For instance, in addition to the top topic within pop, the top topics in country (\textit{``tears\_heart\_wish''}), R\&B (\textit{``body\_girl\_baby''}) and rock (\textit{``ayy ayy\_change\_long\_sentiment''}) are also largely shaped or consist of pop songs.
 This indicates greater thematic diversity of pop songs, whereas rap exhibits a strong thematic concentration, with 89.2\% of songs in \textit{"nigga\_niggas\_bitch"} belonging to the rap genre.
 While pop is the most prevalent genre in the dataset (see Table~\ref{tab:datasetsummary}), this imbalance is mitigated by the stratified sampling approach outlined in Section~\ref{bertopic}, ensuring a more balanced genre representation in the analysis.

-Despite this prevalence of pop, Figure \ref{fig:topicdevelopmentoverdecades} reveals that the top topic in rap, "nigga\_niggas\_bitch", also has the highest occurrences across all genres and emerged predominantly in the 1990s.
-Analyzing the distribution of top topics within each genre highlights a stark disparity: the top topic in pop accounts for only 1.77\% of the entirety of pop songs, in contrast to rap, where the top topic accounts for 37.88\% of the songs.
-This concentration suggests not only high popularity overall but a focused theme within rap, necessitating a deeper look into the narrative that defines a significant portion of our dataset.
+Despite the prevalence of pop music in the dataset, Figure \ref{fig:topicdevelopmentoverdecades} shows that the most prominent topic in rap, \textit{"nigga\_niggas\_bitch"}, has the highest frequency across all genres and emerged predominantly in the 1990s.
+Analyzing the distribution of top topics within each genre highlights a stark disparity: the top topic in pop accounts for only 1.77\% of all pop songs, whereas in rap, the top topic represents 37.88\% of the genre.
+This significant concentration indicates the dominant popularity and thematic specificity of this topic within rap, accounting for a substantial portion of the dataset.

 This pronounced disparity emphasizes the distinctive narrative centrality of the top topic in rap compared to pop, necessitating a more detailed investigation into its linguistic and cultural characteristics.
 An analysis of the lyrics within this topic reveals a frequent occurrence of vulgar language and profanity, as evident from the c-TF-IDF scores (see Figure \ref{fig:nigga_niggas_bitch}).
 These observations highlight the thematic uniqueness of rap and underline the importance of further examining the social and cultural implications embedded within its lyrical content.